 When educational institutions ceased to operate during the crisis due to the spread of COVID-19 (more than 150 countries), opportunities for online learning increased and could become a benchmark for education.
 The opportunities offered by digital technologies go far beyond solving problems in times of crisis.
+Nowadays, ‘write me an essay‘ requests are popular during an academic year all along, and modern technologies allow students to get help online and privately.
 Digital technology allows us to find new answers to the question – what do people learn, how, where, and when they learn.

 9 Digital Education Tools For Teachers And Students